 The Bethel Public Library was founded in 1909 with a bequest of $2,000 and some books from Maria Parloa, a prominent Bethel citizen.
 It was located in a couple of rooms above a local store and was open 8 hours per week.
 Today, for little more than one penny of each tax dollar you pay the town of Bethel, the Library offers over 100 different services and is open 55 hours per week.
-Approximately 67% of the town’s eligible residents have and use their library cards on a regular basis.

 Services provided by the Adult Services Department:

-- Attend educational programs designed for adults.
+- Attend educational and entertainment programs designed for adults.

 - Learn how to use a mouse, create a Word document, or search the Internet.

 - Find information on local government and town history.